pdffiller/pdffiller-php-api-client/README.md

 ### Validation package problem

-We are using validation package https://github.com/illuminate/validation at 5.2 version Usually it's ok but if you have laravel 5.0 project it can became a problem.
+We are using validation package https://github.com/illuminate/validation at 5.2 version.
+Usually it's ok but if you have laravel 5.0 project it can became a problem.
 If you have such problem, please contact us and we will fix it.

 ## Quick getting started steps
 Install required libraries using composer